San Pedro de Atacama to Ollague

 146km Junction at south end of Laguna Colorada (~4,350m).
 R/straight to Park Office.
 (L to refugios and the road to Arbol de Piedra and Laguna Hedionda).

-14km Road on E shore of Laguna Colorada.
-Surface is a bit sandy but all flat.
+14km Flat road on E shore of Laguna Colorada.

 160km Park Office – you’ll be asked to show your park ticket.

 25km Climb 250m from Laguna Colorada, then descend before 15 flat kilometres to the Salar Capina mining camp.
 On the flat section the road splits into two and the two run parallel.
-We went on the left hand road and the surface was ok.
-The roads rejoin again about 8kms before the mining camp, and the road was sandy with washboard from this point until the camp.
+We went on the left hand road.
+The roads rejoin again about 8kms before the mining camp.

 185km Campamento Salar Capina.
 Possible to stay the night, get a basic meal and water.

-9km Skirt eastern edge of Salar Capina on a good surface.
+9km Skirt eastern edge of Salar Capina.
 At a junction with a signpost (can’t recall what it said), go R (climbing) rather than sticking to the edge of the salar.
 After a very short climb, road descends to the edge of the Salar briefly before beginning the proper climb to the pass.

 194km Begin proper climb to the pass.